IAS 36 goodwill impairment review, VIU basis, oil price and other assumptions, oil company

 1. Significant accounting policies, judgements, estimates and assumptions (extract)

-Impairment of property, plant and equipment, intangible assets, and goodwill
+Impairment of property, plant and equipment, intangible assets, goodwill, and equity-accounted entities

 Fair value less costs of disposal is the price that would be received to sell the asset in an orderly transaction between market participants and does not reflect the effects of factors that may be specific to the group and not applicable to entities in general.
-In limited circumstances where recent market transactions are not available for reference, discounted cash flow techniques are applied.
+Fair value may be determined by reference to agreed or expected sales proceeds, recent market transactions for similar assets or using discounted cash flow analyses.
 Where discounted cash flow analyses are used to calculate fair value less costs of disposal, estimates are made about the assumptions market participants would use when pricing the asset, CGU or group of CGUs containing goodwill and the test is performed on a post-tax basis.

 Goodwill is reviewed for impairment annually or more frequently if events or changes in circumstances indicate the recoverable amount of the group of CGUs to which the goodwill relates should be assessed.
 In assessing whether goodwill has been impaired, the carrying amount of the group of CGUs to which goodwill has been allocated is compared with its recoverable amount.
 Where the recoverable amount of the group of CGUs is less than the carrying amount (including goodwill), an impairment loss is recognized.
 An impairment loss recognized for goodwill is not reversed in a subsequent period.